Current Deakin Students

 The course allows articulation into Deakin’s Masters of Business Analytics.Read More

-To complete the Graduate Diploma of Business Analytics, students must attain a total of 8 credit points, consisting of 6 credit points of core units and 2 credit points of elective units which may be selected from any postgraduate units offered by the University, subject to eligibility.
+To complete the Graduate Diploma of Business Analytics, students must attain a total of 8 credit points, consisting of 6 credit points of core units and 2 credit points of elective units which may be selected from any postgraduate units offered by the University, subject to eligibility, plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Students are encouraged to use the electives units to gain depth or sector expertise.

 ^MIS770A is a Start Anytime unit.